List of Kamen Rider W characters: Mick

-With the Smilodon Memory and a Gaia Driver, Mick can transform into the anthropomorphic Smilodon Dopant, gaining the ability to discharge electricity and move fast enough to evade Kamen Rider W, Luna Trigger's homing shots and outmaneuver Kamen Rider Accel Trial.
-Additionally, Mick is intelligent enough to know how to transform into his Dopant form and back at will.
+Utilizing the Smilodon Memory in conjunction with a Gaia Driver, Mick can transform into the Smilodon Dopant.
+While transformed, he gains the ability to discharge electricity and move fast enough to evade Kamen Rider W Luna Trigger's homing shots and outmaneuver Kamen Rider Accel Trial.
+Additionally, he is intelligent enough to know how to transform into his Dopant form and back at will.